ctu-mrs/mrs_rviz_plugins/README.md

 ##### Controlling the UAV through RVIZ

 Press the 'R' key to enter the "remote" mode.
 While in this mode, you can fly the UAV with your keyboard.
+While in remote mode, press 'G' to switch to global frame.
 Only one key at a time is registered, multiple key inputs are not supported.

 |        Key       |        Action        |